dagronf/ColorPaletteCodable/README.md

 For the plugin to register, you need to run the application.
 After the first run the QuickLook plugin will be registered.

+Palette Viewer allows you to view the contents of

+* Adobe Swatch Exchange files (.ase)
+* Apple ColorList files (.clr)

+You can drag colors out of the preview window into applications that support dropping of `NSColor` instances.

 ## License

 MIT.
 Use it for anything you want, just attribute my work if you do.
 Let me know if you do use it somewhere, I'd love to hear about it!